Dern wins supporting actress Oscar for ‘Marriage Story’

 “Some say, never meet your heroes.
 I say if you’re really blessed, you get them as your parents,” an emotional Dern said in accepting the trophy.
 “I share this with my acting legends, my heroes, Diane Ladd and Bruce Dern.
 You’ve got game.
 I love you.”

 Dern also paid tribute to “Marriage Story” filmmaker Noah Baumbach.
-His film detailing a marriage’s end is about love and breaching divisions in the home and family and, hopefully, for all “in the name of the planet,” Dern said.
+His film detailing a marriage’s end is about love and healing divisions in the home and family, she said, “and hopefully for all us, in the name of our planet.”

+The actress, who turns 53 on Monday, called the Oscar the “best birthday present ever.”

 In a reflection of Dern’s across-the-board respect, her awards for “Marriage Story” ranged from the mainstream Oscars and British Academy awards to critics’ laurels, and prompted an Independent Spirit awards musical tribute Saturday.
 The versatile actress also was on screen last year in “Little Women,” anchoring family life as Marmee for the film that garnered six Oscar bids, and has proved her commercial chops with the “Jurassic” franchise.